The Memphis Library Foundation enhances all 18 Memphis Public Libraries through private funding. Our most recent enhancement projects include:

 - Enhancing the Health Information Center with books, materials and programs

-Based on the input we’ve gathered, our dedicated Design Leads for each branch have created renderings for the exterior improvements articulated by the stakeholders in each neighborhood.
-The exterior improvements, which include lighting, color, landscape, signage, and accessibility, are now being implemented.
-We expect to reveal the new exteriors before the end of 2018.
+Based on the input gathered, our dedicated Design Leads for each branch created renderings for the exterior improvements articulated by the stakeholders in each neighborhood.
+The exterior improvements, which include lighting, color, landscape, signage, and accessibility, have been implemented at the Randolph branch and were unveiled December, 2018.
+Improvements are being implemented at the Crenshaw branch with an expected unveiling in 2019.